When was Telemedicine Invented? History of Telemedicine

 Telemedicine grew up very quickly in the last few years, the main contribution to this came from more people becoming internet users, the better technologies of real time video communication and the need for remote services during global events like the Covid-19.

-Telehealth is the broad spectrum of all types of remote medical services which are not limited to only healthcare, but also the other negative activities like health education and personal monitoring.
-The term telemedicine is widely used to signify a remote patient clinical management as a consultation or a diagnosis.
+Telehealth is the broad spectrum of all types of remote medical services which are not limited to only healthcare, The term telemedicine is widely used to signify a remote patient clinical management as a consultation or a diagnosis.